Misr Wat (Ethiopian Spiced Lentils)

 1 tbsp ginger, minced

 1 cup red lentils, rinsed under cold water

 ½ tsp salt

 1 lime, juiced

 - Heat 2 tbsp of oil in a large Dutch oven or heavy-bottomed skillet over medium heat.
 Add the onion to the skillet and cook for 15 minutes or until tender, stirring every couple minutes.

 - Add the ginger and garlic; cook for another 5 minutes, stirring often.
 Add in the tomato paste and Berbere spice; cooking for another minute and stirring to combine.

 - Slowly add the broth, stirring with a whisk until combined.
 Increase heat to medium-high; bring to a simmer.

 - Add the lentils to broth and bring to a boil.
 Once boiling, turn the heat to a low and allow to simmer for 25-30 minutes or until lentils are tender.
+Add in the kale and allow it wilt.
 Stir occasionally.